shcorya/swarm.yachts/stacks/redisraft/index.md

   link: '/stacks/'
 ---

+*This stack is not suitable for production.
+It was previously used for the Caddy TLS storage backend.*

 # RedisRaft
 [Redis](https://redis.io/) is an in-memory storage for various data types.
 It includes support for sets, lists, simple key-value pairs, and hash maps.
 RedisRaft is an extension to Redis that provides a strong-consistency deployment option.